-Students are welcome to use laptops and other electronic note-taking devices to take notes (but not to take photos) in this course.
+Students are welcome to use laptops and other electronic note-taking devices in this course.
 Please be considerate of others and switch off all cellphones when you enter the classroom.
 Sending/receiving texts and browsing the Web is extremely disruptive to others and will not be tolerated.